awsdocs/amazon-ecs-developer-guide/doc_source/IAMPolicyExamples.md

 ## Clusters<a name="IAM_cluster_policies"></a>

 The following IAM policy allows permission to create and list clusters\.
-The `CreateCluster` and `ListClusters` actions do not accept any resources, so the resource definition is set to `*` for all resources\.
+The `CreateCluster` and `ListClusters` actions do not accept cluster ARN specific values in resources, so the resource definition is set to `*` for all resources\.

 ```
 {